DefinitelyTyped/DefinitelyTyped/types/gapi.client.language/readme.md

 await gapi.client.documents.analyzeSyntax({  });

 /*
-Analyzes the sentiment of the provided text.
+A convenience method that provides all the features that analyzeSentiment, analyzeEntities, and analyzeSyntax provide in one call.
 */
-await gapi.client.documents.analyzeSentiment({  });
+await gapi.client.documents.annotateText({  });
 ```